WashingtonYandun/wy-portfolio/readme.md

 # WMYM - First web portfolio

--   My first web portfolio (seriusly made) maybe it will change in teh future
+-   My first web portfolio (seriusly made)
+-   Maybe it will change in the future

 ## What i used: